djfordz/djfordz.github.io/_posts/2015-07-12-magento-files-structure.md

 underscores when parsed by autoloader will be translated to slashes.
 Thus the directory structure of the below code when parsed will point to `app/code/local/Dfordz/Module/`

-Convention is to name config file in `app/etc/modules/` the namespace of the module thus this config file would be named `Enterprise_Banner.xml`
+Convention is to name config file in `app/etc/modules/` the namespace of the module thus this config file would be named `Djfordz_Module.xml`

 app/etc/modules/Dfordz_Module.xml